chat-sdk/chat-sdk-android/README.md

 >For the Firebase storage path you need to only add the Firebase name you have set followed by appspot.com.

 >**NOTE:**
 >The root path of the app allows you to set custom branches for a single project.
-Depending on the string set will determine where the data is stored.
+The value of the string that is set, will determine where the data is stored.
 This means you can set a different root path for your production and testing phases meaning that the data will be completely seperatede from each other but stored in the same place to view.

 Next you need to add your app to your Firebase project.
 Go to the Firebase dashboard.